About Noah

 Nathan Trivers – Up and Under Pub

-Nathan opened the pub in 2010, and within two years it has become a fixture in the area.
-I don’t think his success can simply be attributed to the community’s love for locally owned, small businesses.
-Rather, Nathan’s hard work and effort made it an ultimate success.
-He turned a once run-down, smelly, unwelcoming bar into a place that even your mother would be happy to eat at.
-It took some major effort and vision to flip the establishment into what it is today.
+Nathan Trivers came to Point Richmond to open his first restaurant – the rugby themed, Up and Under Pub and Grill.
+Trivers opened the pub in 2010, and within two years it has become a fixture in the area.
+This was no small feat as he turned a once run-down, smelly, unwelcoming bar into a place that even your mother would be happy to eat at.
+Undoubtedly, it took some major effort and vision to flip the establishment into what it is today.
+And while the Point Richmond community loves locally owned, small businesses, Trivers’ hard work and effort has clearly made it an ultimate success.

 Visit Nathan and the Up and Under online at: www.theupandunder.com